Calculate HVAC Load

 Reference

-AC tonnage by typical home size
+AC Tonnage by typical home size

 The table below pairs each tonnage tier with the home size it typically serves at average insulation in a temperate climate (IECC zone 4).
 Hot climates (zone 1–2) push you up one tier; well-insulated modern builds push you down one.